saarman/uganda-tsetse-LG/README.md

 - **`metadata/`** (e.g., sample metadata, lookup tables)
   – Small reference files (e.g., sample metadata, lookup tables).
-  – Large raw genomic and geospatial inputs, as well as final outputs, are stored externally (see below).
+  – *NOTE*: Does not include large raw genomic and geospatial inputs, these are stored externally (see below).

 - **`data/`** (ignored by GitHub; see `data/README.md` for external locations)